vatsalshah007/CS-515-Stevens/README.md

 # CS-515-Stevens

-This is a repo for all the assignments for CS 583 Deep Learning course offered at Stevens Institute of Technology
+This is a repo for all the assignments for CS 515 Fundamentals of Computing course offered at Stevens Institute of Technology